particle-iot/docs/src/content/guide/getting-started/connect.md

 The following describes how to install the Particle CLI on your computer.
 If you already have Node.js installed, you can skip to [this step](#installing-the-particle-cli).

 ### Installing Node.js
 The Particle CLI runs with Node.js.
-Grab version 0.10.40 from [the Node.js website](https://nodejs.org/)
+Do not download the latest version of Node.js.
+Instead, get the build labelled 'Node.js v0.12.7' from [the previous downloads section of the Node.js website](https://nodejs.org/en/download/releases/)

 Run the installer you downloaded.
 Follow the prompts.
 The default file locations should be fine for this.